 Audience: the intelligent but uninformed, more specifically those interested in philosophy and anthropology

 Intent: to direct scholars’ attention to another way of thinking about society and social progress; until this time most were under the impression that social progress meant that societies were improving the standard of living.
 Spencer argued instead that social progress meant that people were living on more equal terms rather than on better terms in general.

 Condorcet, in his Sketch for a Historical Picture of the Progress of the Human Mind, argued that mankind progressed at a continuous rate toward perfection.
 His philosophy for perfection was guided by his own reason and science.
 Condorcet was adverse toward religion and believed that reason was the sole basis for man’s ability to progress, become virtuous, and better society.
 He saw man’s ability to be limitless and unconstrained by nature, and concluded, “that this perfectibility of man is truly indefinite.”
 He observed that society had gone through many stages and periods of error and false theories regarding the rights of man.
 This resulted from the constraints of tyranny from monarchs and hypocrisy from priests and the church.
 However, Condorcet revealed the single truth, “that man is a sentient being, capable of reasoning of acquiring moral ideas.”
 In other words, man has the ability to reason, think on his own, and become enlightened.
 From the single truth, Condorcet advocated liberalism where man possessed inalienable rights of liberty.
 He believed the future condition would be determined by, “the abolition of inequality between nations, the progress of equality within each nation, and the true perfection of mankind.”
 Condorcet had a very practical and scientific view of the future of the human condition, a society shaped by history that would reflect the progress of the human mind.

 Einstein’s writing on the contradictory nature of science and religion explains the limits of human knowledge and use of the scientific method.
 He believes that only religion can give us the sense of “ultimate and fundamental ends.”
 In addition, he adds that this is directly related to the democratic ideals and therefore with the discarding of religion, the democratic spirit is being set aside as well.

 William Cameron Menzie’s film Things to Come is an adaptation of a novel by HG Wells.
 Produced in 1936, this science fiction film explores England’s dystopic future that comes as a result of a devastating war, which is significant in the way that it accurately predicts World War II.
 England first experiences a regression to the dark ages, which is followed by a period defined by obsession with progressions of technology.
-Authoritarian leaders are in power during each of these eras.… Read the rest here
+Authoritarian leaders are in power during each of these eras.

 What do years of war bring?
 What do years of peace bring?
 William Cameron Menzies’s film, Things to Come, based on a novel by H.G.
 Wells, shows these two extremes in a dystopian future.
 After extended war, the human race reverts back to barbarism and no longer know how to fly planes.
 After extended peacetime, humans make too much progress, and the object of life is not progress, it is living.
-Either way, too much regression or too much progression will cause humans to lose sight of what it means to live.… Read the rest here
+Either way, too much regression or too much progression will cause humans to lose sight of what it means to live.